 It's also handy for passing round in a car.
 The thicker than Apple cable is more durable and should last you a while - Moshi products are very well-made.

 Nomad Ultra Rugged Lightning - Best Affordable & Rugged with Tie

 While we're on tough cables, how about Nomad's 'Ultra Rugged' Lightning offering?

-It's made out of 'balistic nylon', which sounds pretty exciting, along with a kevlar core, and a PVC jacket.
+It's made out of 'ballistic nylon', which sounds pretty exciting, along with a Kevlar core, and a PVC jacket.
 Y'know, in case your cables are prone to spontaneous combustion.

 With claims to being the toughest key chain cable on Earth, the Titan Loop from the amazingly named company Fuse Chicken is a clever little charge loop.
 The Lightning connector end loops round and slots into a cap next to the USB connector, forming a neat metal loop.

 This can be easily hooked round a bag loop, belt or used as a key chain.
 Or, it can just be a neat, durable cable.
 Another great choice as long as the plug or your computer isn’t far away from whatever it is you’re looking to sync or charge.